osisamkay/hr-faq-chatbot/README.md

 ## **Features**

-- **Interactive Chatbot**:
-  - Uses OpenAI's GPT-3.5-turbo for generating human-like responses.
-  - Supports personalized responses based on user profiles.
+- **FAQ Query Handling**:
+   - Quickly answers frequently asked HR questions from predefined FAQs.

-- **PDF Policy Search**:
+- **PDF Search**:
-  - Utilizes spaCy for natural language processing.
-  - Searches through HR policy PDF documents to provide relevant answers.
+   - Searches and extracts relevant information from uploaded HR policy documents and handbooks.

-  - Fallback to GPT for questions not covered in the documents.
+- **Redis Caching**:
+   - Stores frequently requested responses to reduce latency and improve performance.

-- **User-Friendly Interface**:
+- **OpenAI Integration**
-  - Frontend designed using React and styled with Chakra UI for a clean and modern look.
+   - Leverages GPT-3.5-turbo for handling fallback responses and conversational queries.

+- **Scalable and Efficient**:
+   - Built using FastAPI (or Flask for older versions), designed to run in a containerized environment for scalability.

 ---

 ## **Technologies Used**

 ### **Backend**
-- Python
-- Flask
-- OpenAI API
+- FastAPI for the backend API.
+- Redis for caching frequently requested responses.
+- Hugging Face SentenceTransformer for semantic search.
-- spaCy
+- spaCy for natural language processing.
+- OpenAI GPT-3.5-turbo for generating contextual responses.
-- PyPDF2
+- PyPDF2 for extracting text from uploaded PDF documents.
+- Docker for containerized deployment.

 ### **Frontend**
 - React
-- Chakra UI
+- Material UI
 - Axios (for API requests)

 ---